-Consumer PR is something many ambitious brands use, particularly during hyper-growth or product launch phases.
 Consumer PR is the reputation and awareness building brands do to improve their image to the public.
+From purpose-driven PR to product launches and experiential PR, consumer PR gives consumers an additional positive touchpoint that builds trust, anticipation, and loyalty from consumers.
+Consumer PR is an effective lever for ambitious brands, particularly during hyper-growth or product launch phases.
 This is in contrast to B2B PR, which seeks to improve the reputation and awareness of a company within a particular business vertical.
 Brands know new customers buy faster and existing customers buy more often from brands they can feel good about.
 Consumer PR can take on many sub-forms of public relations, including:

 - Community Relations: building relationships with community stakeholders.